-To check the TPR valve (located at top of heater – check the side of your hot water heater or user manual for more details), lift the lever for 10 seconds.
-Water should flow from relief pipe at the bottom of the tank.
-When you release the lever water flow should stop.
+To check the TPR valve (located at the top of the heater – check the side of your hot water heater or user manual for more details), lift the lever for 10 seconds.
+Water should flow from the relief pipe at the bottom of the tank.
+When you release the lever, water flow should stop.
 This indicates correct operation of the TPR valve.

 If you are going away from home for more than 2 days we suggest you turn off the power and water to your hot water heater to conserve energy and also to prevent hydrogen gas accumulating in the top of the water heater.
 Hydrogen gas is a highly flammable gas which if not vented from the system can cause explosions from any appliance connected to the hot water service (for example, washing machines etc).

 Because most electricity in NSW is generated from coal-fired power stations, electric hot water systems also emit the most greenhouse gas emissions.
 For this reason these electric models will be phased out.
-They will have to be replaced by energy efficient solar models or high efficiency gas systems once this becomes law.
+They will have to be replaced by energy efficient solar models, heat pump systems or high efficiency gas systems once this becomes law.

 You can expect to save 3 tonnes of CO2 per annum by switching from electric to solar water heating which is equivalent to taking a 4 cylinder car off the road.
 In addition, you could save between $300 and $700 per year off your energy bill.
 With energy prices continuing to rise this is a great way to save now and in the future.

-They are found on basins, toilet cisterns, mixer taps, washing machines, dishwashers, hot water systems, bidets, drinking water systems, gas cook tops, gas ovens, upright gas stoves, and gas room heaters.
+These degradable parts are found on basins, toilet cisterns, mixer taps, washing machines, dishwashers, hot water systems, bidets, drinking water systems, gas cook tops, gas ovens, upright gas stoves, and gas room heaters.

+Our maintenance plumbing service includes checking and replacing degrading seals and flexible rubber piping.
 Call us today for an obligation free inspection to prevent a flood or a gas explosion.